sjavi4/PlayerDoll/README.md

 ## Properties
 1. All doll have "-" prefix as identifier to distinguish Real players and Doll
-2. Because of the prefix, Doll name has only 15 of name length (obey real player name rule)
+2. As is, Doll name has only 15 of name length (obey real player name rule)
 3. Doll are not gaining crafing recipes to reduce storage.
 4. Doll are not count into sleeping percentage
 5. Doll are default to be surivial mode
-6. Doll quit the game immediate if died (not dropping loot and exp)
+6. Doll quit the game immediate if died (obey gamerule `keepinventory`)
+7. Doll will not drop loot when Despawn by command
-7. Doll being Removed by command will execute die process<br>(loot and exp are determined by gamerule `keepinventory`)<br>All related data will be deleted
+8. Doll being Removed by command will execute the `die process`<br>(obey gamerule `keepinventory`)<br>All player-related data will be deleted

 ## Convert Player

 Convert Player is a feature can be set from config `convert-player`.
-- Player will be convert to modified entity when Connect to server
+- Player will be convert to modified entity when connected to server
 - Converted Player has the ability to perform doll commands to self
   * attack, use, swapHands, drop, dropStack, lookat
-- When enabled, some commands will display `_` as self indication
+- When enabled, some commands will suggest `_` as self indication

 ### Notes